matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

         - **Statistically significant modulation:** All 6 metrics show planetary events with 2.1× higher detection rates than null controls (p < 0.05)

-        - **No mass scaling:** Geometric (alignment) effect rather than classical gravitational perturbation
+        - **No mass scaling:** Alignment-driven geometric coupling rather than a tidal perturbation whose amplitude scales with planetary mass

         - **Cross-validation:** Consistent with CODE 25-year longspan analysis